grcd/TBLAB_gtAnalysis/README.md

 Global test summary:
 * **The idea**.
 Question: "Is this subset of covariates (tested group) associated with the response?"

 * **The hypothesis test**.
 The global test is meant for data sets in which many covariates (or features) have been measured for the same subjects, together with a response variable.
+The hypothesis test is as follows:
 ```
 	- H_0:  none of the covariates in the tested group is associated with the response.
 	- H_a:  *at least* one of the covariates in the tested group is associated with the response.